Chapter 10 : Take a Chance on Me; Initial Here

 The chatter subsided as they caught sight of Bea's glare and Albus' sheepish shuffling.

 "Nice friends," Bea muttered, opening the door into Scorpius' quickly fading smile.

 He sucked in a breath, understanding that his accumulated brownie points had spoiled.
-Glancing over his shoulder at his departing friends, he said, "Excuse them.
+"Excuse them.
 The Quidditch lot is brutish, but they're very easy to persuade.
 You never know when you'll need to strong-arm someone."

 "Whatever you say..."

 Teddy was hidden behind that day's Daily Prophet.
 'SWARM OF HINKYPUNKS CRASH WEDDING RECEPTION' the headline declared.
 A hand stuck out over the paper to greet them and then pointed to the floor where six boxes of peacock statues waited.

 Bea sat down and went straight to work.
 Tapping her wand against a half-transfigured statue, the stray feathers promptly turned back into stone.

 After ten minutes, she was already beginning to tire.
 She swore they were made of dark matter instead of lead and each seemed heavier than the last.
 Scorpius was worse off, sweating profusely from that silly velvet eyesore he was wearing.